-On the hardware described in \cref{subsec:num-and-analytical-comparison}, the calibration of LMR-GW models using analytical formulae took about 2 minutes in net CPU time, while slightly more than 28 minutes were required using numerical procedures based on matrix exponential.
 Complete results are given in \cref{tab:market-calibration}.
-The resulting speedup is about 14, significantly lower than the ones presented in \cref{subsec:num-and-analytical-comparison}.
-The discrepancy is explained by the fact that only a fraction of the time required by the optimization process is spent in evaluating the variance function.
-Still, a similar improvement in performance is significant in a business context, as much more than two markets are usually interested by calibration each day.
+On the hardware described in \cref{subsec:num-and-analytical-comparison}, the calibration of LMR-GW models with analytical variance took about 2 minutes in net CPU time, while slightly more than 28 minutes were required using the numerical solution.
+In our case study, the trust region solver with first and second-order derivatives could not achieve any improvement is computational speed.
+The speedup due to the analytical solution is about 14, significantly lower than the figures presented in \cref{subsec:num-and-analytical-comparison}.
+The discrepancy is explained by the fact that only a fraction of the time required by the optimization process is spent evaluating the variance.
+Still, a similar gain in performance is significant in a business context, as models on tens of markets are usually calibrated each day.